 Did you know that short URLs have a strong SEO advantage?
 Google much prefers shorter URLs over longer URLs and will reward shorter URLs with higher rankings.

-This plugin is pretty straightforward – it allows you to schedule automatic backups of your WP database and files:
+BackWPup is a pretty straightforward plugin – it allows you to schedule automatic backups of your WP database and files:

 I have it set up to do a partial backup (DB backup, files, and plugins) every day and a complete backup (DB Check, DB Backup, Files, XML export, Plugins) once a week.